Building the Ultimate Mobile Game Engine: Starlite

 The Editor

-Starlite editor is written in C# and supports Windows, Linux, and OSX platforms.
+Starlite editor is written in C# and supports Windows, Linux, and MacOS platforms.
 It’s run as a separate process from the engine so that if the engine crashes, the editor still survives.

 Asset Management